Cricket World Cup: Pakistan beat Bangladesh by seven wickets to rekindle World Cup semi-final hopes

 A collective sinking feeling would've passed through every Pakistan fan in Eden Gardens when Zaman fell to a similar fate in the 27th over.

-But with Muhammed Rizwan (26 off 21) and Iftikhar Ahmed (17 off 15) at the crease, the Boys in Green stood firm and breezed their way to victory.
+But with Mohammed Rizwan (26 off 21) and Iftikhar Ahmed (17 off 15) at the crease, the Boys in Green stood firm and breezed their way to victory.

-Bangladesh's World Cup campaign is over.
-The Tigers are now aiming to finish high enough in the standings to qualify for the 2025 Champions Trophy in Pakistan, and will have plenty to play for against Sri Lanka and Australia.

-Meanwhile, Pakistan face New Zealand and England in their final two fixtures, knowing they probably need to win both and for other results to go their way to make the semi-finals for the first time since 2011.
+On Wednesday, New Zealand and South Africa face off in Pune.
+South Africa are currently second in the standings on 10 points, with New Zealand third on eight, above Australia on net run-rate.

 Watch every game from the Cricket World Cup live on Sky Sports between now and the final on Sunday November 19 - or stream without a contract through NOW.